Phone: (719) 382-1640

 Mr. Andrew F. Porter

 Hello!
 My name is Andrew Porter, Photography Instructor and Assistant Boys Soccer Coach at FFCHS.
 I have lived in D8 since 2007 and have been teaching at FFCHS since 2014.
 Previously I have taught the visual arts in D20 for 8 years, D11 for 7, and 2 years in IL.
 During that time I have coached soccer, tennis, basketball, track, art club, and mock trial - with boys soccer being the only holdover currently.
-While teaching photography is my main daily focus, I have a young family that consists of my lovely wife, Sandi (FMS stem teacher), my two boys, Keegan & Rhys, and our dog, Rock.
+While teaching photography is my main daily focus, I have a maturing family that consists of my lovely wife, Sandi (FMS STEM teacher), my two middle school(!) boys, Keegan & Rhys, and our dog, Rock.
 Hopefully, you will learn a lot more about me as I learn about you in Photography!